 All fees for licenses to the Services and/or for Professional Services (collectively, the “Fees”) will be set forth on the applicable Order Form.
+Act-On reserves the right to charge overage fees during the Subscription Term in the event Customer exceeds the scope of the license set forth in the Order Form.
 Unless otherwise agreed to in writing by the parties, Customer will pay to Act-On or its authorized reseller all Fees owed within thirty (30) days after Act-On’s issuance of an invoice.
 Customer is responsible for any and all applicable sales, use and other taxes (other than taxes based on Act-On’s income).
 Each party is responsible for its own expenses under this Agreement.
 Customer agrees that its purchases are not contingent on (a) any specific level of deliverability of Customer Content or (b) the delivery of any future functionality or features or promises related thereto.

 5 Term and Termination